jimmoffitt/developer_advocate.blog/introToTweetJSON.md

 + [Tweet](#tweet) - Also referred to as a 'Status' object, 'root-level' attributes, _parent_ of other objects.

 ## Retweet and Quoted Tweet Objects

+When a JSON payload represents a Retweet or Quoted Tweet, then there are Tweet objects included, complete with two User objects, with this addtional Tweet metadata provided:

+  + Retweeted Status - Contains the original Tweet, the one that was Retweeted.
+  + Quoted Status - Contains the original Tweet, the one that was Quoted.

 + Retweeted Status - Contains the original Tweet, the one that was Retweeted.
 + Quoted Status - Contains the original Tweet, the one that was Quoted.